Research

 Leading the Search for Life and Intelligence Beyond Earth

-The SETI Institute is the only research organization solely devoted to searching for and studying life and intelligence beyond Earth.
+The SETI Institute is the world’s only research organization devoted to the search for life and intelligence beyond Earth.

 Our research efforts depend on: